anhem/test-populator/README.md

 ##### FIELD

+(This is recommended to only be use as a last resort.
+You should consider changing your Class to conform to any of the other strategies first)

 Use a no-arguments/default constructor to instantiate and then use reflection to populate all the fields.
 Applied to classes that only have a no-arguments/default constructor.